 We are concerned with the detection of novel odors amid odors already present, thereby assuming that backgrounds odors have persisted for some time beforehand.
 Given that the adaptation time for the adaptation mechanisms we discuss is on the order of 250ms , the background of odor needs not to be strictly static.
 If it evolved on a slower time scale it would be enough.
 We chose to simplify the presentation so that one of these odors is on a much slower timescale, effectively static.
 This may be conceivable if the foreground and background arise from spatially separated sources: e.g. a lawn may release a background “grass odor” everywhere, while a flower in that lawn releases a foreground “flower odor” localized in plumes streaming from the flower.
 Of course, there are other cases where one odor of interest fluctuates on the same timescale as another nuisance odor.
 Then the distinction between foreground and background is lost.
 In our framework these would be considered both foreground odors.

 The role of short term memory is to limit the amount of information utilized from the past.
-We now discuss this briefly in lines ---.
+We now mention this in lines 357-358.

 It would be interesting to see how important ORN-specific adaptation is for the results presented, as compared to a mechanism that acted universally across all ORN responses.